 Bosnia and Herzegovina

 Encouraging results achieved through the first cycle of co-operation, paved the way for the adoption of a new Action Plan by the Committee of Ministers in June 2018, covering the period 2018-2021.
-The main purpose is to support the authorities through country-specific and regional actions in advancing the strategic reforms in the areas of human rights protection, anti-discrimination, inter-ethnic dialogue and reconciliation, justice, fight against economic crime, freedom of expression, local democracy and electoral reforms.
-The new Action Plan is tailored according to the findings of the most recent Council of Europe monitoring reports, while equally reflecting the country’s European integration agenda and the reform priorities enshrined in national strategic documents.
+The main purpose is to support the authorities in advancing the strategic reforms in protecting and promoting human rights and dignity; ensuring justice; strengthening the rule of law; strengthening democratic governance; fostering innovation and promoting participation and diversity.
+The Action Plan is tailored according to the findings of the most recent Council of Europe monitoring reports, while equally reflecting the country’s European integration agenda and the reform priorities enshrined in national strategic documents.